- Technology Law, computer software licensing and distribution

 Council of Legal Education

-Family, geekery, live music (especially in Oxford), travel, food and wine, digital rights, Open hardware design using Verilog.
+Family, geekery, live music (especially in Oxford), travel, food and wine, digital rights, Open hardware design.

 He is currently researching Open Hardware licensing, the application of the law to machine leasing and artificial intelligence and the role of standards in Open Source development.

-Founder Editor of the International Free and Open Source Law Review.
+Founder Editor of the International Free and Open Source Law Review, JOLTS (Journal of Open Law, Technology and Society)

 Editor: Journal of Open Hardware